vishesh0306/bank-management-system/README.md

 # bank-management-system
-we can call bank reception and bank account office
+we can call bank reception and bank account office.
+Tasks of reception and account office is mentioned in task.txt file